 Instead, what seems to have driven the markets was the fundamentals of the economy at the time.
 Both Nixon and Clinton saw market declines during the proceedings, but outside forces were to blame.
 For President Clinton, it was the Russian Ruble Crisis and the collapse of LTCM.
 On the other hand, President Nixon’s economic policies were to blame for the poor market performance.

-This is the biggest take away for investors.
-The impact of impeachment on your investments could be severe, but will most likely be short term and negligible in the long run.
-There may be a period of decline as the markets react to uncertainty, but the market should be expected to resume it’s trajectory once the issue is settled.
+That should be the biggest take away for investors.
+The impact of impeachment on your investments could be severe, but will most likely be short-term and negligible in the long run.
+There may be a period of decline as the markets react to uncertainty, but the market should be expected to resume its trajectory once the issue is settled.
 Keep in mind, we are in the second longest bull run in history, so eventually it has to end.
-What will impact the markets more than anything are the President’s economic policies.
+What will impact the markets more than anything are the President's economic policies.
 Trump has not been in office long enough to enact meaningful polices at this point.
 As time goes on, we could see Trump, much like Nixon, create conditions where the market underperforms.

 The chances of President Trump being impeached are slim.
 After the firing of FBI Director James Comey, more have been calling for the investigation into his campaign's ties with Russia.
 We may never know if there were any transgressions, and the President could very well be innocent of the accusations against him.
 As President Nixon discovered, the cover up can be worse than the crime.

 Does this mean you should change your investment strategy based on a potential impeachment charge?
 The answer is absolutely not.
 Stock picking and market timing has been proven over and over to be nothing more than a waste of money.
 Your long-term goals should be the focus.
 A loss of 10% or more just based on the taxes being priced into the market is a real possibility.
 If the thought of this kind of loss worries you, the best thing to do is schedule some time to discuss your goals with your financial advisor before news gets worse.